Your Impact in St. Marys & Area

 Urgent Needs Fund

-St. Marys Community Developer and Support Worker
+St. Marys Community Outreach Worker

 Addressing Food Insecurity

-Action: St. Marys NOURISH Equal Access Food Market
+Action: St. Marys Nourish Equal Access Food Market

 - Provides a dignified shopping experience